 7. Allocation of Marks and any Additional Requirements First Sit Resit 7.1 i.
 Written Paper 1 30 32 ii.
 Written Paper 2 25 26 iii.
 Written Paper 3 15 16 iv.
 ISF Oral 15 16 v.
 Critically Appraised Topic Report 10 10 vi.
 In-Course Assessment 5 0 vii.
-Reflective Assets viii.
-Simulated client history taking session N/A N/A 7.0 , , 1 V / / \ N/A 7.2 For the purposes of section 8 and section 10 below: Component i is an Essential Knowledge Element AND Components ii, iii and iv are grouped together as Problem Solving and Interpretation Elements.
-8. Requirements to Pass Overall and Progress to the Next Stage 8.1 First Sit Following scaling of the marks, students m ust: Gain an average mark of 50% or m "First Sit", components i to vi in 7.1 isted under AND Gain at least 40% for the ESSENTIAL KNOWLEDGE element (Written Paper 1) AND Gain at least 40% for the combined PROBLEM SOLVING AND INTERPRETATION elements (Written Papers 2 and 3, and Structured ISF Oral) of the examinations AND Achieve 40% or more for component v (Critically Appraised Topic Report).
-8.2 Resit Following scaling of the marks, students must: Gain an average mark of 50% or m "Resit", components i to v in 7.1 abo isted under AND Gain at least 40% for the ESSENTI AL KNOWLEDGE element (Writ ten Paper 1) AND DDODLEM COLVING AND INT Gain at least 40% for the combined PROBLEM SOLVING AND INTERPRETATION elements (Written papers 2 and 3, and ISF Oral) of the examinations Achieve 40% or more for componer nt v (Critically Appraised Topic R eport).
-9 Consequence of Failure 9.1 A student who fails at the first sit is required.
-The overall mark obtained at the resit attention. m the course.
+Portfolio Assets N/A N/A viii.
+Simulated client history taking session N/A N/A 7.2 For the purposes of section 8 and section 10 to Component i is an Essential Knowledg AND Components ii, iii and iv are grouped together as Problem Solving and Interpretation Elements.
+8. Requirements to Pass Overall and Progress to the Next Stage 8.1 First Sit Following scaling of the marks, students must: Gain an average mark of 50% or more "First Sit", components i to vi in 7.1 abo sted under AND Gain at least 40% for the ESSENTIAL KNOWLEDGE element (Written Paper 1) AND Gain at least 40% for the combined PROBLEM SOLVING AND INTERPRETATION elements (Written Papers 2 and 3, and Structured ISF Oral) of the examinations AND And Achieve 40% or more for component v (Critically Appraised Topic Report).
+8.2 Resit Following scaling of the marks, students must: Gain an average mark of 50% or more "Resit", components i to v in 7.1 above sted under AND Gain at least 40% for the ESSENTIAL AND KNOWLEDGE element (Write ten Paper 1) Gain at least 40% for the combined PR ROBLEM SOLVING AND INT ERPRETATION elements (Written papers 2 and 3, and AND Achieve 40% or more for component v (Critically Appraised Topic R eport).
+9 Consequence of Failure 9.1 A student who fails at the first sit is required to take the resit or withdraw from the course.
+The overall mark obtained at the resit attempt will be no greater than 50%.